N.Y. mortgage lender settles U.S. civil fraud lawsuit

 “This settlement holds Golden First and its owner, David Movtady, accountable for lying to the Government about compliance with HUD requirements and approving bad loans,” Bharara said in a statement.

-Kevin Keating, a lawyer for the defendants, did not respond to requests for comment, including on how the $36 million might be paid.
-Jim Margolin, a spokesman for Bharara, declined to comment.
+Kevin Keating, a lawyer for the defendants, did not immediately respond to requests for comment, including on how the $36 million will be paid.
+Jim Margolin, a spokesman for Bharara, had no immediate comment.

 The case is part of a government crackdown on lenders it believes fueled the housing crisis by issuing risky home loans.